Video shows man shot outside Dollar General -- but no one can find the victim - NewsBreak

 The clerks working after the store closed told police they both heard two distinct gun shots.

-The public is asked to contact Investigator Shane North at 770-830-5916 or by email with any information that will lead to the identities of the parties involved.
+The public is asked to contact Investigator Shane North at 770-830-5916 or by email with any information that will lead to the identity of the shooters.

 IN OTHER NEWS: